rse/vmix-issues/README.md

 The primary reason for this tracking is that without those limitations and bugs kept in mind, one really regularly "runs into a wall" when creating vMix presets for new type of events.
 And I finally got tired of remembering all those issues...

-PS: for some of the issues workarounds exists through my [vMix Scripts](https://github.com/rse/vmix-scripts/) and [vMix Assets](https://github.com/rse/vmix-assets/).
+PS: for some of the issues workarounds exist through my [vMix Scripts](https://github.com/rse/vmix-scripts/) and [vMix Assets](https://github.com/rse/vmix-assets/).

 &mdash; [Dr. Ralf S. Engelschall](mailto:rse@engelschall.com)